The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 Widely regarded as one of the best alpine treks in the entire world, the Huayhuash Circuit is a remote and impossibly scenic high-altitude route in Peru’s Cordillera Huayhuash (pronounced why-wash).
 The trail, totalling 135km and crossing 12 mountain passes all above 4,500m, circles some of the highest and most impressive mountains in the Andes, offering surreal vistas of jagged snow-capped peaks, turquoise lakes, and even steamy hot springs.

-This is a comprehensive guide to planning your own independent Huayhuash Circuit trek, including acclimatisation, getting to the trailhead, my custom 10-day adventure itinerary, campsites & fees, what to expect on the trail, and more!
+I hiked the Huayhuash in August 2019 and it remains one of the most challenging but rewarding backcountry experiences I’ve ever had!
+This is a comprehensive guide to planning your own independent Huayhuash Circuit trek, including acclimatisation, getting to the trailhead, my custom 10-day adventure itinerary, campsites & fees, what to expect on the trail, and more.

 About the Huayhuash Circuit